Outstanding finds of early humans and other species of humans around the world

 Australia and Oceania

 - Madjedbebe rock shelter – Australia, Northern Territory.
-Finds of the oldest known humans in Australia, 65,000 years old.
-Site contains world’s oldest ground-edge axes.
+The shelter contains finds of the oldest known humans in Australia, 65,000 years old.
+Site contains the world’s oldest ground-edge axes and is adorned with some 1000 Aboriginal paintings.

 - Ucheliungs Cave (Ucheliuns Cave) – Palau, Rock Islands.
 This cave starts in shallow sea water and contains 2,900 – 1,400 years old burial site of the early inhabitants of islands.
 Burials belong to extinct dwarf people, possibly weighing just 28 – 47 kg.
 Another local cave which contains remnants of those mysterious people is Omedokel Cave.